twolfson/ecma-variable-scope/README.md

   var moon;
   hello(world, moon);
 }

+// `log` is an `Identifier` but will not have `scope` and `scopeInfo` console.log('hello');
 ```

 #### `scope`
+Object containing information

+It is possible for an `Identifier` to have `scopeInfo` but not `scope`.
+For example, `console` is defined as a global outside of a script context.
+We cannot determine if it is defined or not and make the decision to leave it as `undefined`.

 #### Unstable
 There are a few extra properties that are thrown in for preparation of `scope` and `scopeInfo`.
 They could be replaced with a better algorithm but are there if you need them.
 If you are using them, please [let us know via an issue][create-issue].